travis-ci/docs-travis-ci-com/user/enterprise/worker-configuration.md

 If you need to install a newer version of travis-worker, please follow the instructions in our [Updating your Travis CI Worker docs](/user/enterprise/upgrading/#updating-your-travis-ci-enterprise-worker).

-### Configuration
+### Configuring an HTTP Proxy

-On the worker machine, please open `/etc/default/travis-worker` in your editor and add these two lines:
+On the worker machine, please open `/etc/default/travis-worker` in your editor and add the two lines from the example below.
+The value for `TRAVIS_WORKER_DOCKER_API_VERSION` depends on the installed Docker version.

 ```
-export TRAVIS_WORKER_DOCKER_HTTP_PROXY="http://localhost:8080"
+export TRAVIS_WORKER_DOCKER_HTTP_PROXY="<YOUR PROXY URL>"
 export TRAVIS_WORKER_DOCKER_API_VERSION=1.35
 ```

-The value for `TRAVIS_WORKER_DOCKER_API_VERSION` depends on the installed Docker version.
 In this example we've used Docker-CE 17.12.
-[The Docker documentation](https://docs.docker.com/develop/sdk/#docker-ee-and-ce-api-mismatch) shows you which API version to choose if you have a different version of Docker-CE installed.
+According to the [API mismatch table](https://docs.docker.com/develop/sdk/#docker-ee-and-ce-api-mismatch) we need to choose `1.35` for `TRAVIS_WORKER_DOCKER_API_VERSION`.

 Additionally to `TRAVIS_WORKER_DOCKER_HTTP_PROXY` we also have support for the following variables: